blueputty01/Form-Automation/README.md

 # About
-JavaScript scripts to inject into Google Forms to automate form creation
+JavaScript scripts to inject into Google Forms to automate form creation using custom Webpack configs